Use This Simple Computer Tip to Save Time Using the Internet

-Here is a simple thing to learn but is a big time saver you really need to know about when using the Internet.
-I see many rookie, and even experienced computer users making this blunder (and remember, I’m not being critical; it’s not your fault if you’re making this computer mistake) Don’t use a search

-Here is a simple thing to learn but is a big time saver you really need to know about when using the Internet.
-I see many rookie, and even experienced computer users making this blunder (and remember, I’m not being critical; it’s not your fault if you’re making this computer mistake) Don’t use a search engine like Google or Bing to search for web pages or web sites if you already know the address!
+Here is a simple thing to learn, but it is a big time-saver you must know about when using the Internet.
+I see many rookies and even experienced computer users making this blunder (and remember, I’m not critical; it’s not your fault if you’re making this computer mistake).
+Don’t use a search engine like Google or Bing to search for web pages or websites if you already know the address!
 Search engines are like phone books.
 When do you use a phone book?
-You use it to look up a number if you don’t know it, right?
+If you don’t know it, you use it to look up a number, right?

-You don’t use a phone book when you already know the number, because that would be a waste of time and wouldn’t make sense, right?
-But that’s exactly the mistake I’ve seen people making again and again over the many years I’ve helped people with their computers.
-So for example, in my computer newsletter I may send out a link to a lesson on my site.
-Now normally you should be able to click on, but sometimes email programs will “break” the link so clicking it doesn’t work.
-So what some people do is they try typing the address of the link into a search engine, and end up not being able to find the page!
+You don’t use a phone book when you already know the number because that would be a waste of time and wouldn’t make sense, right?
+But that’s exactly the mistake I’ve seen people repeatedly making over the years I’ve helped people with their computers.
+So, for example, in my computer newsletter, I may send a link to a lesson on my site.
+You usually should click on it, but sometimes email programs will “break” the connection, so clicking it doesn’t work.
+So, some people try typing the link’s address into a search engine and not finding the page!

-So if you are on Amazon you’d see
+So if you are on Amazon, you’d see

-or if you’re using Google you’d see:
+or if you’re using Google, you’d see:

-You could also just type
+You could also type